Patidar reservation agitation: September

-On 9 September Patel announced a new organisation, Patel Navnirman Sena (PNS), for nationwide extension of the agitation.
+On 9 September, Hardik Patel announced a new organisation, Patel Navnirman Sena (PNS), for nationwide extension of the agitation.
 Patel met former Chief Minister Keshubhai Patel prior to a meeting with government members on 14 September.
 20 Patidar representatives led by Hardik Patel and Lalji Patel the meeting, which was chaired by the Chief Minister and attended by cabinet ministers.
 The issues discussed included the police action on 25 August, scholarship schemes for general category students, compensation to people died in violence, and release of arrested people.
 In a symbolic boycott, Patidars withdrew large amounts of cash from Kherol and Vadrad branches of Sabarkantha District Central Cooperative Bank of Sabarkantha district.